All Articles

 2. Loans Without Collaterals

-SIDBI loans offer collateral-free finance, which benefits MSMEs and startups with limited assets.
+SIDBI loans offer collateral-free finance, which benefits Enterprises and startups with limited assets.
 Entrepreneurs can raise capital to Rs.
 1 crore without pledging their assets.
 For this very reason, the Credit Guarantee Fund Trust for Micro and Small Enterprises (CGTMSE) was established.

 3. Enjoy Complete Ownership